SteveBarnett/human-centred/writing-workshops-and-talks.md

     - Have a strong closing.
 - **Flexible**{: #flexible }
     - Vary type and length of activities, senses used.
-    - Have a responsive curriculum (modular, chosen by learner)
+    - Have a responsive curriculum (modular, chosen by learner).
     - Recognise and accept diversity.
 - **Concrete**{: #concrete }
     - Have integrity: be the example.
     - Use concrete examples to help focus.
-Use images.
 Look at good examples and analyse why they're good.
-    - Positive Injunctive > Negative Informational.
+    - Use images to make it more memorable.
+Use metaphors to make connections.
 - **Questioning**{: #questioning }
     - Ask questions rather than give answers.
 Provide a curiosity gap.
     - Let people draw their own conclusions, discover the answers themselves.